-Heating water is energy-intensive, accounting for more than While replacing a hot water system was once a simple choice between gas and electric options, now, there are ultra energy-efficient heat pumps to consider also.
+Heating water is energy-intensive, accounting for more than 20% of the average home’s household energy use.
+While replacing a hot water system was once a simple choice between gas and electric options, now, there are ultra energy-efficient heat pumps to consider also.

 Read on to find out about the pros and cons of the non-gas alternatives, and have your questions answered.

 First things first: How do you know it’s time to upgrade your hot water system?

 Typically, hot water systems last between 8-10 years.
 You can check the age of your system by looking at the manufacturer’s sticker, normally located on the upper portion of the unit.

 It’s best to be mindful of the date and replace it pre-emptively – rather than when it’s too late.